microsoft/code-with-engineering-playbook/docs/accessibility/README.md

 ## Accessibility Testing

-Accessibilty testing is a specialized subset of software testing and includes automated tools and manual testing processes that vary from project to project.
-In addition to tools like Accessiblity Insights discussed earlier, there are many other solutions for accessibility testing.
+Accessibility testing is a specialized subset of software testing and includes automated tools and manual testing processes that vary from project to project.
+In addition to tools like Accessibility Insights discussed earlier, there are many other solutions for accessibility testing.
 The W3C provides a comprehensive list of evaluation and testing tools on their website at [https://www.w3.org/WAI/ER/tools/](https://www.w3.org/WAI/ER/tools/).

 If you are looking to add automated testing to your Azure Pipelines, you may want to consider the [Accessibility Testing extension](https://marketplace.visualstudio.com/items?itemName=DrewLewis.Accessibility) built by Drew Lewis, a former Microsoft employee.

 ## Inclusive Design

 Inclusive design is a methodology that embraces the full range of human diversity as a resource to help build better products and services.
 Inclusive design compliments accessibility going beyond accessibility compliance standards to ensure products are usable and enjoyed by all people.
 By leveraging the inclusive design methodology early in a project, you can expect a more inclusive and better solution for everyone.
-The [Microsoft Inclusive Design](https://www.microsoft.com/design/inclusive/) website offers a variety of resources for incorporating inclusive design in your projects including inclusive design activities that can be used in envisioning and architecure design sessions.
+The [Microsoft Inclusive Design](https://www.microsoft.com/design/inclusive/) website offers a variety of resources for incorporating inclusive design in your projects including inclusive design activities that can be used in envisioning and architecture design sessions.

 The Microsoft Inclusive Design methodology includes the following principles: